wizcamp/wizcamp-realms-demo/session-guides/SESSION-09.md

 - Set `isPlaying(false)` if an error occurs
 - Include a `useEffect` cleanup function for component unmounting

+> 💡 **Building Production-Quality Code**
+>
-This challenge combines everything you've learned: custom hooks, browser APIs, error handling, and AI-assisted development.
+> This challenge combines everything you've learned: custom hooks, browser APIs, error handling, and AI-assisted development.
 You're building quality code that handles edge cases and prevents memory leaks — exactly what experienced developers do.
+Error handling ensures your app doesn't crash when things go wrong, and cleanup prevents memory leaks that slow down browsers over time.

 <a id="essential-terms"></a>